-Consolidated Financial Statements in accordance with IFRS for the year ended 31 December 2014 (All amounts in Euro thousands unless otherwise stated)
+Consolidated Financial Statements in accordance with IFRS for the year ended 31 December 2014

 €15,2 million approximately of additional taxes and surcharges were assessed.
 Moreover the aforementioned tax audits also resulted in additional property taxes of a total amount of €6,4 million.
 The Company has accepted and settled part of the assessed amounts resulting in a payment of €8,7 million.
 The Company has appealed against the remaining cases which were not accepted, paying €6,4 million (50% advance payment), as it believes that the cases will be assessed in its favour.